This is my search section here

 Okay, so that’s rest from Genesis through Revelation.
 At this point, you might be thinking that the biblical idea of rest sounds great, but exhausting—we rest from one activity only to engage in another.
 This is great for Type A personalities, but what about those of us who are Type B?

-So Jesus encourages his followers to get rest.
+So Jesus encouraged his followers to get rest.
 In Mark 6:31 the apostles return from their first ministry journey, and Jesus says, “‘Come away by yourselves to a desolate place and rest awhile.’
 For many were coming and going, and they had no leisure even to eat.”
 This kind of human physical rest that’s needed to recover is a good and godly thing.
 God knows our frame and our weakness and mercifully gives us a respite so that we can once again have the energy to engage in his work.

 So what are our main takeaways from all of this?
 I’ll give you three: